erenaykara/snippets/vim.md

 * a - append after cursor
 * A - append at the end of the line
 * y - yank (copy). yy yanks whole line. yw janks word.
+* f - find. fe goes to the first e in line
+* F - opposite direction f
+* ; - repeat f to the right
+* , - repeat f to the left

 *
 ### motions